ethereum/devp2p/caps/eth.md

 whether the transaction can be executed successfully by the EVM, but only whether it is acceptable for temporary storage in the local pool and for exchange with other peers.

-Transactions must be validated according to the rules below.
+Transactions are validated according to the rules below.
 While the encoding of typed transactions is opaque, it is assumed that their `tx-data` provides values for `nonce`, `gas-price`, `gas-limit`, and that the sender account of the transaction can be determined from their signature.